California Penal Code 503 PC describes embezzlement as unlawfully taking money or property entrusted to you to deprive the owner of using it.

 Yes.
 Some people who work at jobs and steal from their employers get charged with embezzlement.
 Usually, what I see happen is that the employer somehow finds out about it.

 Maybe they do an audit.
 Perhaps they have video cameras.
-Maybe some employee tells the boss or manager whoever it is that's embezzling money.
-It's usually a higher-level employee that's involved.
+Maybe some employee tells the boss or manager who's embezzling money.
+It's usually a higher-level employee who's involved.

-The prosecutors and judges treat these cases very seriously.
-The reasoning is that the person embezzling is typically sitting in a position of trust at the job.
-Their employer trusts them to do their job, promote and help their business, and trust them to not steal money from them.
+Prosecutors and judges take embezzlement cases very seriously due to the breach of trust involved.
+The accused, typically in a position of trust at work, is expected to promote and help their business, not steal from them.

 How Can You Defend Against Embezzlement Allegations?

-I have some ideas when defending people charged with embezzlement for the past 30 years: to understand what the judges and prosecutors are trying to do in these cases.
+I have some ideas about defending people charged with embezzlement.
+For the past 30 years, I have tried to understand what the judges and prosecutors are trying to do in these cases.

-They see their jobs as trying, if possible, to make the employer whole, meaning, can they put the employer back in the position they were before you embezzled money or took goods, whatever the case may be.
+They see their jobs as trying, if possible, to make the employer whole.
+That is, can they put the employer back in the position they were in before you embezzled money or took goods, whatever the case may be?

 So, depending on what you took, if you can pay the money back or make some arrangement to pay the money back, that certainly would be a good idea and assist your defense attorney in resolving the case.
 That would give you some leverage if you could pay the money back.